 - Progress and Perfection (2007)

 - The Key to Perfection (2012)

 - Toy (2016)

 This band provides examples of the following tropes:

 - Alliterative Name: Boris Blank.

 - Badass Baritone: Dieter Meier's voice is famously low-pitched.
-"Oh Yeah" mechanically lowers to even more into a Basso Profundo.
+Several songs such as "Oh Yeah" or "Rubberbandman" mechanically lowers to even more into a Basso Profundo.

 - Bow Chicka Wow Wow: "Oh Yeah" is a popular alternative for shows and movies want to license a particular song to serve this purpose.
 It even uses the onomatopoetic sounds in question (though not in that order).

 - Driving a Desk: The video for "The Race" features Boris Blank sitting in front of a rather abstract rear projection holding an unattached steering wheel.
 Surreal, colorful rear projections were something of a Signature Style for the band's videos.